Viscerally/http-notes/README.md

 ### Methods

 Our goal today is to learn that the most common used request methods are `GET`, `POST`, `PUT`, `DELETE`.
 We don't need to go into detail on PUT and DELETE.
-The most simple way to put this:
+A simple way to put this:

 1. I use GET if I want to retrieve data from the server.
 2. I use POST if I want to add data to the server.

 __GET__

 A GET request is always a __safe__ operation.
-A server has the same state before and after when this type of requets is made.
+A server has the same state before and after when this type of request is made.

 __POST__